-3.9 GROUNDING INSTRUCTIONS:
+3.8 GROUNDING INSTRUCTIONS:

 This tool should be connected to a grounded metal permanent wiring system, or to a system having an equipment-grounding conductor.
-The AXIOM CNC router control system assumes the ground pin on the AC controller box connection is connected to a grounded conductor.
+The i2R CNC router control system assumes the ground pin on the AC controller box connection is connected to a grounded conductor.

-3.10 STORAGE
+3.9 STORAGE

 In the case where the machines are stored and not used for extended periods of time (greater than 3 days) the machine must be placed in an atmosphere free from moisture and from excessive changes in temperature.
-The slides (more details in section 15) must be kept clean and sprayed periodically with silicone spray.
+The slides (more details in section 15) must be kept clean and light machine oil such as 3 in 1 applied.
 The ballscrews (more details in section 15) must be lubricated with a grease gun using the greasing nipple.